Melophobia: fear or hatred of music.

 The story was written on a third person’s POV.

-The main character Merrin Pierce lives in the time where arts and creativity was controlled by the government.
-Music that sought to infiltrate the minds of the people are banned and destroyed.
+The main character Merrin Pierce lives in the time where arts and creativity were controlled by the government.
+Music that sought to infiltrate the minds of the people is banned and destroyed.
 Only classical ones are allowed but it still needs some approval just to make sure it would not arouse too much passion.

 What people couldn’t see was she was a phoenix, rising from the ashes, reborn. – James Morris, Melophobia